 Our attachment styles of childhood may be repeated in our adult relationships.
 In bonded relationships either in childhood or adulthood, where we are safe to explore, differentiate, and grow, we often create secure attachments.
 In adulthood, we have the possibility of transforming attachment styles that were less than secure.
 In bonded relationships, even people who experience insecure, avoidant, ambiguous or combinations of these ways of attaching, can create new styles of relating that can ultimately, grow a relationship and the individuals within it.
 Without transforming our ways of relating, we may be more likely to slip into patterns of behaviour that can harm relationships and the couple-bond.
 Unfortunately, patterns that go uninterrupted can diminish the health of a relationship and may lead to relationship dissolution.

 Attachment therapists work with you to create more relationship health, resiliency, security, and connection.
-They are facilitators for your growth individually, and together as a couple.
+They are facilitators for the growth of your relationship.
 Attachment therapists presume that behaviour is understandable within an attachment lens, even that which seems counter-productive in the moment.
 Attachment therapists also hold a deep respect for the uniqueness of each person and couples’ experiences, while at the same time, helping clients to understand the universality of many relationship challenges.
-At its base, attachment therapy is humanistic and experiential.
-This means that the therapeutic relationship is fostered, that clients are given the utmost respect as their own wisdom-bearers and decision-makers, and that change happens by evoking, experiencing and transforming emotionally within the therapy session.
-Attachment therapists are guides to help couples understand current cycles of problems and their underlying needs and fears, and find ways unique to themselves, to shift and transform these states for greater connection.
+At its base, attachment therapy is humanistic, experiential, and grounded in proven approaches to change.
+This means that the therapeutic relationship is fostered, clients are respected as their own wisdom-bearers and decision-makers, and that change happens by evoking, experiencing, and transforming emotionally.
+Attachment therapists are guides to help couples understand current cycles of problems and their underlying needs and fears, and to find way to change these states for greater connection.